tyronyiu/Uni/MGT370/Written_Report.md

 An example would be the *Siri* integration possibility, which make third-party services work as if they were one of Apple's.

-#### Plan for, create, and reward short-term “wins” that move the organization toward the new vision.
+#### Reviewing implementations and acting upon the implementation process All

- All approaches of services have been successful so far for apple and the wins can be seen in the leadership of Apple having changed lately, such an example could be the installation of *Eddie Cue* at leadership level, which not only clearly indicates their seriousness about services, but also shows the successes of his labour, concrete wins.
+approaches of services have been successful so far for apple and especially the long-term wins can be seen in the leadership of Apple having changed lately, such an example could be the installation of *Eddie Cue* at leadership level (Apple Leadership - Eddy Cue, 2019), which not only clearly indicates their seriousness about services, but also shows the successes of their plans to implement the change labour.

-#### Consolidate improvements, reassess changes, and make necessary adjustments in the new programs.
+#### Further adjustments to the original implementation process
 > *"Cook said that third-party video subscriptions available on the App Store
 > provide another opportunity for Apple that could "accelerate in the future" as
 > customers are likely to buy multiple services, and finally, Cook pointed